killer-sh/cks-course-environment/Resources.md

 # Course Resources

-Many sections reference commands or links in their via their resources.
+Many sections reference commands or links in their resources.

 ## Create your course K8s cluster